d-flood/apparatus-explorer-standalone/README.md

 * Can combine single-verse output from the ITSEE Collation Editor into one file (e.g., into chapter or book length files).
 * This is a companion tool to [Tendon](https://github.com/d-flood/tendon/), which was designed for guiding the process of transcription to collation, while Apparatus Explorer is for editing the collation ouput.

+To get started, double-click `Apparatus Explorer.exe` in `/Apparatus Explorer`.

 ![combine files screenshot](images/combine_files_screenshot.png)